 Everything But the Moat

-Here’s the real story: Rex and Caroline Martin got the idea for a castle during a European vacation in 1968.
-They purchased 53 acres on U.S. 60 outside of Lexington and broke ground in 1969.
-The Martins’ finished estate was to have seven bedrooms, fifteen baths, four corner towers, a dozen turrets, 12-foot-high walls, a drawbridge, an Italian fountain in the courtyard and tennis courts in back.
-But before the castle could be completed, the couple divorced leaving the place unfinished an empty.
+First and foremost, the castle began as a labor of love.
+Rex and Caroline Martin were taken with old European castles they saw while on vacation in 1968.
+When they returned home, they purchased the fifty-three acres off U.S. 60 in Woodford County, KY just outside of Lexington and broke ground on their dream home in 1969.
+The Martins’ finished estate was to have seven bedrooms, fifteen baths, four corner towers, a dozen turrets, 12-foot-high walls, a drawbridge, an Italian fountain in the courtyard, and tennis courts out back.
+But before the castle could be completed, the couple divorced, and Rex stopped building, leaving the 10,400-square-foot, two-story home unfinished and empty.

 In 1988, Rex put his castle on the market with a For Sale sign posted on the gates that announced showings by appointment only.
 The castle was up for sale on an doff for the better part of two decades, but as the story goes, countless real estate agents who showed interested in the property never received any response from Rex.